Week 6

 MORNING ROTATIONS

-This will do two things it will help you learn to ask questions, check for understanding and help lock the sequence of this chapter in your head.
+will help you learn to ask questions, check for understanding and help lock the

 Guided Practice: I am going to have two partners model this for us so we can see how to do it correctly.